brianbanna/brianbanna/README.md

 ## About Me

 - Studying Data Science with a Financial Engineering minor at EPFL.
 Research interests at the intersection of **statistical modelling, stochastic processes and quantitative trading**.
-- Current work centres on **time-series econometrics, regime detection and factor-based strategy design** applied to commodity futures and global macro markets.
+- Current work centres on **time-series econometrics, regime detection and factor-based strategy design** applied to commodity futures, energy markets and global macro.
 - Building and backtesting **systematic strategies** with a focus on **cointegration, volatility modelling and portfolio construction** under realistic execution assumptions.

 ## Tech Stack